BerDom-Ing/slicer-usage-stats-backend/readme.md

 ### After doing the test

-You should see that a file named parameters.json is now saved in the folder of the program, it contains the parameters passed by the URL
+You should see that a file named telemetry.db in the folder of the program, to view its content go to http://127.0.0.1/